learn-co-students/oo-basics-v-000/README.md

 end
 ```

-Run RSpec now, and we get the following:
+Run Learn now, and we get the following:

 ```bash
 1) Book #turn_page can turn the page